Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Experiments

-In this experiment, we evaluate our utility-based search method in optimizing a loss using utility-informed search.
+In this experiment, we evaluate our utility-based search method in minimizing a loss using utility-informed search.
 We use MNIST as our stationary task.
-The learner is trained for 20000 samples, each is a batch of 32.
-A network of two hidden layers, the first has 300 units, and the second has 150 units, is used.
+The learner is trained online for a 1M time step where only one input-output pair is presented at each time step.
+A network of two hidden layers, the first has 300 units, and the second has 150 units is used.
 The weights are initialized by Kaiming initialization.
-We report the results in Fig.\ \ref{fig:mnist-search} with Tanh activations and report the results with ReLU and LeakyReLU in Appendix \ref{appendix:additional-mnist}.
+We report the results in Fig.\ \ref{fig:mnist-search} with ReLU activations.
 The type of noise used controls the performance of search optimizers.
-We noticed that the anti-correlated noise (Orvieto et al.\ 2022) helps in first-order and second-order methods more than noise sampled from $\mathcal{N}(0,1)$ (shown in Appendix \ref{appendix:additional-mnist}).
-Anti-correlated perturbation at time $t+1$ is given by $\xi_{t+1} = \zeta_{t+1} - \zeta_{t}$, where $\zeta_{t+1}$ and $\zeta_{t}$ are perturbations sampled from $\mathcal{N}(0,1)$.
-The results show the effectiveness of search in reducing the loss against SGD and Anti-PGD (Orvieto et al.\ 2022).
+We noticed that the anti-correlated noise helps in first-order and second-order approximated utilities more than uncorrelated noise (shown in Appendix \ref{appendix:additional-mnist-ups}).
+The results show the effectiveness of utility-based search in reducing the loss against the baseline that perturbs all weights or features evenly (e.g., uses random utility).
 We note that utility-informed search alone, although being able to reduce the loss, is not as effective as using gradient information.
+When UPGD is used with MNIST, we notice an improvement in performance compared to SGD (see Appendix \ref{appendix:additional-mnist-upgd}).